-Join Steve Caplin for an in-depth discussion in this video Adding shine with Plastic Wrap, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Adding shine with Plastic Wrap, part of Digital Painting in Photoshop: Day for Night.

 I've painted in the area where our water will appear. …Now we need to make that gray area look more like water. …We'll use the same technique that we employed when making the plastic raincoat. …We've painted our water on a mid-gray, so we can use the Dodge and Burn tools to …add some shading to this, and let's zoom in. …Now, when we're doing this, we don't need to have anything approaching, a realistic …view of water.
 We're actually shading around the edges.…